-Bindings (sometimes referred to as Cocoa bindings) are a set of technologies that enables you to easily establish a connection between an item of data and its presentation in a view.
-Any change made to the value of the data, in either the view or the object that stores the data, is automatically propagated across the connection.
-Cocoa bindings reduce the glue code that developers once had to write to enable communication between the view and model layers of your applications.
-In addition, the Interface Builder application lets you quickly establish bindings between the objects of your application.
+The Cocoa bindings feature enables you to establish a live connection between an item of data and its presentation in a view.
+Any change made to the data’s value, either in the view or in the object that stores the data, automatically propagates across the connection.

 Several Technologies Enable Cocoa Bindings

 The Cocoa bindings feature relies on several technologies that work together to specify how objects synchronize their values across MVC boundaries:

 Key-value binding (KVB).
 This protocol enables a class to establish and remove bindings between objects and to advertise the bindings that it exposes.
 An object must watch for relevant changes in the object to which it is bound and react to those changes.

 Key-value coding (KVC).
 This protocol specifies how you can access a property in an object using the property’s name as the key to the property’s value.
 You can also use key paths to follow relationships between objects.

 Key-value observing (KVO).
 This protocol defines a mechanism through which one object can register with another object to be notified of changes to the value of a specified property.